·

 PORTAL OF THE LAST JUDGMENT

-The central doorway, referred to as the "Portal of the Last Judgement," features an array of sculptures dedicated to the "Beau Dieu," which includes a notable statue of Christ the Savior positioned between the two doors.
-Known as the "Beau-Dieu d'Amiens," it is considered one of the most remarkable sculptures at the site.
-The statue portrays Christ teaching while holding a closed book in his left hand and blessing with his right hand.
-Legend has it that the sculptor was unable to find the inspiration to create the statue and that God appeared to him in the middle of the night.
-The sculptor was then discovered dead the following day with the statue by his side.
-The statue of Christ is flanked by large statues of the twelve apostles, with the four principal prophets surrounding them.
+As mentioned above, the central doorway, known as the "Portal of the Last Judgement," features an array of sculptures dedicated to the "Beau Dieu", including the notable statue of Christ the Saviour positioned between the two doors.
+This statue, called the "Beau-Dieu d'Amiens", is considered one of the most remarkable sculptures at the cathedral.
+It portrays Christ teaching, holding a closed book in his left hand and blessing with his right.
+According to legend, the sculptor struggled to find inspiration and was visited by God in the middle of the night.
+The next day, the sculptor was found dead with the completed statue beside him.
+Flanking Christ are large statues of the twelve apostles, with the four principal prophets surrounding them.

-The photo below displays a close-up of the "Portal of the Last Judgement," one of the most famous portals of the cathedral.
-Specifically, it shows the tympanum, which is the semi-circular decorative wall above the wooden doors.
-The scene on this tympanum represents the Last Judgment, depicting the dead being raised and judged by Christ.
-The lower part of the tympanum shows the resurrected emerging from their tombs, being weighed by Archangel St. Michael.
-In the middle, sinners are separated from good Christians, and the damned are driven toward the mouth of a monster, symbolizing Hell.
-The saved walk toward Heaven on the right.
-The upper part shows Christ on his throne, surrounded by the Virgin and Saint John kneeling for their salvation.
+The photo below provides a close-up view of the "Portal of the Last Judgement", highlighting the tympanum — the semi-circular decorative wall above the wooden doors.
+The tympanum depicts the Last Judgment: the resurrected emerge from their tombs at the bottom, weighed by Archangel St. Michael; in the middle, sinners are separated from the righteous, with the damned driven toward a monstrous mouth symbolising Hell while the saved ascend to Heaven on the right.
+At the top, Christ sits on his throne, surrounded by the Virgin Mary and Saint John, kneeling for salvation.

 NAVE